ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 git init is a command that initializes a new Git repository in your current directory.
 It sets up all the necessary files and folders so you can start tracking changes to your project.

 git commit is a command that permanently records the staged changes in the repository with a message describing the update.
 The -m flag lets you include a short summary of what was done.

+git push is a command that uploads your commits from the local repository to a remote repository, such as GitHub.
+This is how you share your work with others or back it up online.